 For those in the Washington, DC area, we visited Homestead Farms in Poolesville, MD.
 That’s our usual spot for apple picking, pumpkin buying and hayrides in the Fall.
 This is the first time we trekked out there in the summertime.

 They also let you cut your own zinnias.
 Fill a bag for four dollars.
 We got about three times this many for only twelve bucks.

 First up on our get-rid-of-peaches mission: Peach muffins.
-To make peach muffins, we followed this recipe over at babble, adapted from King Arthur Flour.
+To make peach muffins, we followed this recipe for peach muffins over at babble, adapted from King Arthur Flour.
 They were delicious.
 Even my picky daughter loved them.
 However, as she noted, they would have been much better…. without the peaches.
 Sigh.
 And the slap to my forehead could be heard around the world.